Namaste

-Namaste (/sa/, Devanagari: नमस्ते), sometimes called namaskār and namaskāram, is a customary Hindu manner of respectfully greeting and honouring a person or group, used at any time of day.
-It is used worldwide among the Hindu, Buddhist and Jain traditions.
-Namaste is usually spoken with a slight bow and hands pressed together, palms touching and fingers pointing upwards, thumbs close to the chest.
-This gesture is called añjali mudrā; the standing posture incorporating it is pranāmāsana.
+Namastē (/sa/, Devanagari: नमस्ते), sometimes called namaskāra and namaskāram, is a customary Hindu manner of respectfully greeting and honouring a person or group, used at any time of day.
+It is used by people of the Hindu, Buddhist and Jain traditions.
+Namastē is usually spoken with a slight bow and hands pressed together, palms touching and fingers pointing upwards, thumbs close to the chest.
+This gesture is Añjali Mudrā; the standing posture in modern yoga that incorporates it is praṇāmāsana.

 Etymology, meaning and origins

-Left: Hindu god Kubera on the left with a person in Namaste pose (13th century Chennakesava Temple, Somanathapura, Karnataka, India).
-Namaste or Añjali Mudrā are common in historic Hindu temple reliefs.

-Right: Entrance pillar relief (Thrichittatt Maha Vishnu Temple, Kerala, India).

-Namaste (Namas + te) is derived from Sanskrit and is a combination of the word namas and the second person dative pronoun in its enclitic form, te.
-The word namaḥ takes the form namas before the sound te.
+Namastē (Namas + tē) is derived from Sanskrit and is a combination of the word namas and the second person dative pronoun in its enclitic form, te.
+The word namaḥ takes the form namas before the sound tē.

 It is found in the Vedic literature.
-Namas-krita and related terms appear in the Hindu scripture Rigveda such as in the Vivaha Sukta, verse 10.85.22 in the sense of "worship, adore", while Namaskara appears in the sense of "exclamatory adoration, homage, salutation and worship" in the Atharvaveda, the Taittiriya Samhita, and the Aitareya Brahmana.
+Namas-kṛta and related terms appear in the Hindu scripture Rigveda such as in the Vivāha Sūkta, verse 10.85.22 in the sense of "worship, adore", while Namaskāra appears in the sense of "exclamatory adoration, homage, salutation and worship" in the Atharvaveda, the Taittiriya Samhita, and the Aitareya Brahmana.
 It is an expression of veneration, worship, reverence, an "offering of homage" and "adoration" in the Vedic literature and post-Vedic texts such as the Mahabharata.
 The phrase Namas-te appears with this meaning in Rigveda 8.75.10, Atharvaveda verse 6.13.2, Taittirya Samhita 2.6.11.2 and in numerous other instances in many early Hindu texts.
-It is also found in numerous ancient and medieval era sculpture and mandapa relief artwork in Hindu temples.
+It is also found in numerous ancient and medieval era sculpture and maṇḍapa relief artwork in Hindu temples.